What do you do if you have two Philippine Birth Certificates?

 Proof that these notice requirements have been complied with shall then have to be shown to the court at the first scheduled hearing.

-The court will then calendar the case for reception of witness testimony.
+The court will then calendar the case for the reception of witness testimony.

-The witnesses will testify to court and affirm the veracity of their judicial affidavits and evidence.
+The witnesses will testify in court and affirm the veracity of their judicial affidavits and evidence.

 After the petitioner’s witnesses have testified, the petitioner’s evidence is formally offered for the consideration of the court.